 Gill’s T20I return a no-brainer, says Gavaskar

-Shubman Gill returns to India's T20 team as vice-captain for the Asia Cup, aiming to match the high tempo of recent performances.
+Shubman Gill returns to the Indian T20 team as vice-captain for the Asia Cup, with high expectations after impressive IPL and Test performances.

 “Looking at the way he batted in this T20 format in the IPL, it was a no-brainer,” Sunil Gavaskar said in a group interaction about Gill’s selection for the Asia Cup to be broadcast on Sony Sports Network.
 “He has been very successful in the T20 format for the IPL so there is no question that he has got the capability of doing well in T20.
 In the kind of form that he is in where he has scored more than 750 runs in the just concluded Test series, that really augurs well even for the T20 tournament.”